Fireworks Laws & Tips

 Annually, residents contact the City of Monroe to ask me to declare an emergency and ask our Monroe City Councilmembers to pass legislation to prohibit the use of personal fireworks.
 In 2021, the City of Monroe received considerably more requests.
 A primary reason given is the record-breaking heat.

 While City staff and I continue to respond directly to comments we receive, I felt it was valuable to get some frequently asked questions (FAQs) up on our website so that people can have access to the most frequently asked questions and responses.
-Please find these FAQs and the bottom of this message.
+Please find these FAQs and the bottom of this message, and for more information about fireworks rules and regulations, please see this flyer.

 As noted in the FAQs, fireworks are not prohibited in the City of Monroe.
 Also, the Monroe City Council has not authorized me or a qualified staff member, like a fire marshal, to declare an emergency to prohibit fireworks, even following the extreme weather conditions like we experienced between June 24 and June 29, 2021.
 Lastly, State Law prohibits changes to local fireworks laws from becoming effective for one year.